 How you should stay safe while you’re at your polling place:

-- Wear your mask while inside the polling place
+- If needed, wear your mask while inside the polling place and maintain social distancing.

 - Carry and use hand sanitizer